ellak-monades-aristeias/simbug/SIMBUG open standard.md

 #SIMBUG Open Standard

 ##What a SIMBUG is
-A SIMBUG is an acronym for a *Computerized Simulation Business Game*.
+A SIMBUG is an acronym for a *Computerized turn-based Simulation Business Game*.

 A SIMBUG is considered to have the following workflow: